 “Mac, may we inspect your apartment for forcible entry."

 "Anytime," he said as they headed for the elevator.
 After dusting his doorknob for fingerprints and photographing them, they entered his unit and looked around.
-Housekeeping had made the bed and picked up; his place was spotless.
+Housekeeping had made the bed and picked up.
+His place was spotless.

 "Pretty spiffy place, Mac," Pietrina said.